-Who can participate?
 Anyone!
-We encourage citizen scientists of all ages.
-A group of second graders from Alameda Elementary School were the first group of citizen scientists to collect data for this project.
+We encourage community scientists of all ages.
+In fact, a class of second graders from Alameda Elementary School were the first community scientists to collect data for this project!